Divorce Attorney for St. Paul & Minneapolis

 In general the answer to this is yes.
 The state feels that both parents should support their children.
 When deciding on support judges consider factors such as the income each parent earns, who spends more time with the children, and the resources each parent has available to them.

 Can I file for divorce on my own?

 Yes.
 The state of Minnesota has divorce forms available online and at local court houses.
 The forms come with detailed directions so you can fill them out correctly.
 However, while you can file for divorce on your own remember you’ll need a family lawyer for the divorce proceedings.
 It is a highly complex and involved process.

 As I wrote above divorce can be a messy and undesirable turn of events.
 But with a little bit of knowledge beforehand you won’t be completely without direction.
-As always I advise hiring an attorney as soon as possible to not only serve as a legal consultant but to help you through the process.
+As always I advise hiring an attorney as soon as possible to not only serve as a legal consultant but to help you through the process at a reasonable cost.

 The law offices of R. Leigh Frost are located at 265 7th St W #202, St Paul, MN 55102.
 We are conveniently situated in the West End neighborhood just off of Interstate 35E.
 Call us at (651) 222-0672 to schedule a consultation.